omerbsezer/Fast-Docker/FirstImageFirstContainer.md

 flask
 ```

 - Now, we have 3 files in the “example” directory.

  ![image](https://user-images.githubusercontent.com/10358317/113274100-99299900-92dd-11eb-9431-a1839dd0b280.png)

-- Run on terminal which is open in “example” directory, “docker build --tag my-python-app .” (creating image from Docker file and image name is “my-python-app”, it runs in order, first download python image which is run on Alpine, finally it is prepared to run “CMD python ./index.py” while running container).
+- Run on the terminal which is open in “example” directory, “docker build --tag my-python-app .” (creating an image from Docker file and the image name is “my-python-app”, it runs in order, first download python image which is run on Alpine, finally it is prepared to run “CMD python ./index.py” while running container).

 ```
 docker build --tag my-python-app .